 If the Clerk's Office has questions about your request, please cooperate with the staff's efforts to clarify the type of records that you are seeking, or to attempt to reach a reasonable agreement about a response to a large request.
 Making a FOIA request is not an adversarial process, but the Clerk's Office may need to discuss your request with you to ensure that we understand what records you are seeking.

-To request records from the Clerk's Office, you may direct your request to Jennifer Ashworth, Clerk of the Circuit Court.
-She can be reached by mail at: 3160 Kings Mountain Rd.
-Suite B, Martinsville, VA 24112, by e-mail at: email@example.com, or by phone at (276) 634-4880.
+To request records from the Clerk's Office, you may direct your request to Jennifer Ashworth via email, Clerk of the Circuit Court.
+She can be reached by mail at: 3160 Kings Mountain Road Suite B, Martinsville, VA 24112, or by phone at 276-634-4880.
 You may also contact her with questions concerning requesting records from the Clerk's Office.
 In addition, the Freedom of Information Advisory Council is available to answer any questions you may have about FOIA.
-The Council may be contacted by e-mail at foiacouncil@dls.Virginia.gov, or by phone at (804) 225-3056 or toll free 1-866-448-410
+The Council may be contacted by email, or by phone at 804-225-3056 or toll free 1-866-448-410